 Using the non-detections, we can place upper limits on the neutrino flux.
 These are summarised in the plots below.
 Optimistic models for prompt emission from an on axis gamma-ray burst would lead to a detectable flux, but otherwise theoretical predictions indicate that a non-detection is expected.
 From electromagnetic observations, it doesn’t seem like we are on-axis, so the story all fits together.

 Super-Kamiokande have done their own search for neutrinos, form to around (Abe et al. 2018).
 They found nothing in either the window around the event or the window following it.
+Similarly BUST looked for muon neutrinos and antineutrinos and found nothing in the window around the event, and no excess in the window following it (Petkov et al. 2019).

 The only post-detection neutrino modelling paper I’ve seen is Biehl, Heinze, &Winter (2017).
 They model prompt emission from the same source as the gamma-ray burst and find that neutrino fluxes would be of current sensitivity.